Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Experimental Results

 \paragraph{Metrics for Error Analysis} To quantify the precision of our approach for the different settings, we report the Wasserstein distance between the approximate distribution $q_{nn(\sX)}$ and the true SNN distribution $p_{nn(\sX)}$ relative to the 2-nd moment of the approximate distribution.
 That is, we report

 which we refer to as the relative 2-Wasserstein distance.
-We use $\overline{W}_2$ because, as guaranteed by Lemma \ref{lemma:1WasserBounds12Moment}, it provides an upper bound on the relative difference between the second moment of $p_{nn(\sX)}$ and $q_{nn(\sX)}$, i.e.,
+We use $\overline{W}_2$ because, as guaranteed by Lemma~\ref{lemma:1WasserBounds12Moment} in the appendix, it provides an upper bound on the relative difference between the second moment of $p_{nn(\sX)}$ and $q_{nn(\sX)}$, i.e.,

 Note that in our framework, $q_{nn(\sX)}$ is a GMM, hence $\expect_{\vz\sim q_{nn(\sX)}}[\|\vz\|^2]$ can be computed analytically.\footnote{ We have that $\expect_{\vz\sim q_{nn(\sX)}}[\|\vz\|^2] = \|\mNdist\|^2 + \trace(\Sigma)$, where $\mNdist$ and $\vNdist$ are the mean vector and covariance matrix of $q_{nn(\sX)}$, respectively.
-Closed-forms for $\mNdist$ and $\vNdist$ exist for $q_{nn(\sX)}\in\GMM_{<\infty}(\eucl^{n})$. } In our experiments, we report both a formal bound of $\overline{W}_2(p_{nn(\sX)},q_{nn(\sX)})$ obtained using Theorem \ref{prop:WasserNetwork} and an empirical approximation.
-To compute the empirical approximation of $\overline{W}_2(p_{nn(\sX)},q_{nn(\sX)})$, we use $1e3$ Monte Carlo (MC) samples from $p_{nn(\sX)}$ and $q_{nn(\sX)}$ and solve the resulting discrete optimal transport problem to approximate $\wasserstein_2(p_{nn(\vx)},q_{nn(\vx)})$.
+Closed-forms for $\mNdist$ and $\vNdist$ exist for $q_{nn(\sX)}\in\GMM_{<\infty}(\eucl^{n})$. } In our experiments, we report both a formal bound of $\overline{W}_2\left(p_{nn(\sX)},q_{nn(\sX)}\right)$ obtained using Theorem~\ref{thm:WasserNetwork} and an empirical approximation.
+To compute the empirical approximation of $\overline{W}_2\left(p_{nn(\sX)},q_{nn(\sX)}\right)$, we use $1e3$ Monte Carlo (MC) samples from $p_{nn(\sX)}$ and $q_{nn(\sX)}$ and solve the resulting discrete optimal transport problem to approximate $\wasserstein_2\left(p_{nn(\vx)},q_{nn(\vx)}\right)$.